Mandatory Requirements of a Holiday Let Landlord

-Whilst you as the landlord is ultimately responsible for making sure your home is meeting the legal requirements, SLS will keep on record all compliance documentation to help give peace of mind to your guests.
+Whilst you as the landlord are ultimately responsible for making sure your home is meeting the legal requirements, Short Let Space will keep on record all compliance documentation to help give peace of mind to your guests.
+Here are some main requirements and best practices to follow to comply with health and safety regulations and provide a safe accommodation experience for your guests:

 Landlords Gas Safety Certificate.

-It is not a legal requirement to PAT test your property, however, you are LEGALLY required to ensure that all electrical appliances in your holiday let are SAFE.
-The easiest and most effective way to ensure they are safe is to have a PAT test.
+While PAT testing is not legally required, you are legally obligated to ensure that all electrical appliances in your holiday let are safe.
+The easiest and most effective way to ensure their safety is to have a PAT test.

 Electrical Installation Condition Report (EICR).